Vizitest/docs/Writerside/topics/How-Vizitest-updates.md

 # How Vizitest updates

-We release updates on a regular basis.
+We release updates itself on a regular basis.
 We recommend you use the [Vizitest Service Monitor](Vizitest-services.md) application to restart the Vizitest services, which will perform an update check.